cs-balazs/stl/README.md

 # STL

-Small library to read STL files.
+Small library to handle STL files.

+> Only **binary STL files** are supported for now

 ## Important